zdvsty/dizhou-flow.github.io/_pages/hiking.md

 * Haleakalā
 * Volcanoes
 * Everglades
+* White Sands
 * Death Valley
 * Kings Canyon
 * Black Canyon
+* Carlsbad Caverns
+* Great Sand Dunes
 * Wrangell-St. Elias
-* Great Sand Dunes

 4, C Tier (Local Charms): While the scenery of these parks might be less amazing, they offer pleasing landscapes and are worth visiting if you are local or passing through the area.
 They might not be destinations to plan a trip around without other reasons to be nearby, but they can provide a delightful escape into nature.

 * Joshua Tree
+* Mammoth Cave
 * Indiana Dunes
-* Mammoth Cave
+* Guadalupe Mountains
 * Great Smoky Mountains